zteeed/zteeed.github.io/_posts/2019-12-29-stop-using-fcrackzip-and-or-john-to-crack-encrypted-zip-files.md

 ```

 It works and much faster than `fcrackzip`.<br>
-We can unzip the password:
+We can unzip the encrypted zip file using the password found:

 ```bash
 unzip -P "QPVz8ubP6BJ5TA1zJnxsw@#\$%^yhgfdabbaaaabab" mail.zip